andrsvlz/openmoxie-ollama/README.md

 ## ⚠ Disclaimer

 > **USE AT YOUR OWN RISK**
 > I take no responsibility for the output of these prompts or models.
+Or any resulting mental / physical health issues that arise from using them.
 > **Not for children** — may contain offensive language.

 ---